 Students can easily declare or change their major online through Academica.
-Failure to declare by thirty credits of study, regardless if these credits are completed at Wayne State University or transferred from another institution.
+Students must declare a major by thirty credits of study, regardless if these credits are completed at Wayne State University or transferred from another institution.

 For students to graduate with double majors, the major requirements in both areas of concentration must be fulfilled.
 Both majors are designated on the diploma.